 “GM technology permits companies to ensure that everything we eat is owned by them.
 They can patent the seeds and the processes which give rise to them.
 They can make sure that crops can’t be grown without their patented chemicals.
-They can prevent seeds from reproducing themselves.
-By buying up competing seed companies and closing them down, they can capture the food market, the biggest and most diverse market of all.
+And they can prevent seeds from reproducing themselves.
+By buying up competing seed companies and closing them down, they can capture the food market — the biggest and most diverse market of all.

-The biotech companies have invested billions of dollars because they sense in this technology the potential for enormous profit and the means to gain control over the world’s food supply.
+The biotech companies have invested billions of dollars because they sense the potential for enormous profit.
+And a means to gain control over the world’s food supply.
 Their goal is not to help subsistence farmers feed themselves.
 Their goal is maximum profit.